elboKazQC/inspection-Chariot-elevateur/README.md

    ```

 ### Running tests
-After installing dependencies with `setup.sh`, you can execute the unit tests:
+After installing dependencies with `setup.sh` or `setup.ps1`, you can execute the unit tests:
 ```bash
 cd inspection-form
 npm test